launchdarkly/api-client-python/docs/SegmentsApi.md

 Update targets on a Big Segment

-Update targets included or excluded in a Big Segment
+Update targets included or excluded in a Big Segment.

 ### Example